Trump defends Comey firing, says both parties will thank him

 “His dismissal further confuses an already difficult investigation by the committee,” Burr said.

-Senate Democratic Leader Chuck Schumer told Trump in a phone call he thought dumping Comey was a mistake.
-On Wednesday, Trump labeled the Senate minority leader “‘Cryin’ Chuck Schumer.'”
+Schumer told Trump in a phone call he thought dumping Comey was a mistake.
+On Wednesday, Trump labeled the Senate minority leader “Cryin’ Chuck Schumer.”

 Trump will now appoint a successor at the FBI, which has been investigating since late July, and who will almost certainly have an impact on how the investigation moves forward and whether the public will accept its outcome.